alsaibie/me319/prelabs/prelab5.md

 ## Example 1: Reading Bytes and Strings

 The first example shows two ways you can read and echo characters between two devices connected through the serial (UART) port using the Arduino Serial library.
-Note that you can chose to work with character arrays or Strings.
+Note that you can choose to work with character arrays or Strings.
 Character arrays consume less overhead if speed/space is of concern.

 ```cpp
 #include <Arduino.h>